abbibrunton/notes/topics/git/modules/pull-requests/README.md

 5. Make changes on your feature branch, and then use `git add`, `git commit` and `git push` to make sure the changes are reflected in your VCS.

 #### Create a Pull Request
-This is done on your VCS GUI (in this example, we are using GitHUb).
+This is done on your VCS GUI (in this example, we are using GitHUb):

 1. Go to the repository you're working with and click on the 'Compare and pull request' button: